atzoriandrea/Demographic-Bias-in-Deep-Face-Recognition-in-The-Wild/README.md

 ## Contributing
-This code is provided for educational purposes and aims to facilitate reproduction of our results, and further research in this direction.
+This code is provided for educational purposes and aims to facilitate the reproduction of our results and further research in this direction.
 We have done our best to document, refactor, and test the code before publication.

 If you find any bugs or would like to contribute new models, training protocols, etc, please let us know.